The Safest and Most Dangerous Places in District of Columbia: Crime Maps and Statistics

 The Cost of Crime™ in District of Columbia

-The total projected cost of crime in District of Columbia for 2025 is $857,523,712.
-This translates to approximately $1,264 per resident and $2,620 per household.
-On average, crime-related costs account for 1.6% of the median household income in District of Columbia.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in District of Columbia for 2025 is $857,523,712, about $1,264 per resident and $2,620 per household.
+That equals 1.6% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 50.5%